mbaitelman/chef-policy-cookbook/README.md

 ## This repo is a fully contained demo for running CI/CD for Chef

-The repo uses a number of tools including Jenkins, AWS, Docker, Test Kitchen, Artifactory and others to enable testing, reviewing, deploying and verifying cookbooks.
+The repo uses several tools including Jenkins, AWS, Docker, Test Kitchen, Artifactory and others to enable testing, reviewing, deploying and verifying cookbooks.

 ### Setup